Application Guide

 Cost: Aquarium Brand vs. Bulk Carbon

 Aquarium-branded activated carbon is typically repackaged industrial carbon with a significant markup.
 A popular aquarium brand sells 200g for $12–$15.
 The same quality coconut shell GAC (iodine 1050+, acid-washed) from a manufacturer costs $1,500–$2,000/MT — that's roughly $0.30–$0.40 for 200g.
+See our activated carbon price guide for a full breakdown of current market rates by grade and origin.

 If you run multiple tanks, operate an aquarium store, or maintain commercial aquarium installations, buying in bulk (25kg or 500kg bags) saves 90%+ compared to retail aquarium brands.
 Just ensure the carbon meets aquarium-grade specs: low ash, low phosphate, neutral pH, coconut shell origin.
+Our guide on how to choose an activated carbon supplier covers what to verify before placing a bulk order.

 Bottom Line